UjwalAkula/Riseacre_backend/Readme.md

 -----

-## License
+## 💡 Inspiration

-This project is licensed under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
-See the `LICENSE` file in the repository for details.
+This project was inspired by the functionality and features commonly found in online real estate platforms like Housing.com.

 -----